 Learning goals or outcomes related to student acquisition of knowledge, skills, and attitudes.

 Program goals or outcomes address program-wide metrics such as publishing, research, graduation rates, and job placement.

 Goals and objectives begin to interpret the mission statement by identifying major areas of learning or other measures of programmatic accomplishment (while the terms “goals” and “objectives” are sometimes used interchangeably, objectives are commonly defined as a subset of goals, providing more concrete statements of purpose).

 Step 2.
 Identify the most important student learning outcomes and program outcomes for your program

 Clearly specify learning outcomes – the important knowledge, skills, and attitudes that you expect students in each program to demonstrate.

 Clearly specify program outcomes – in addition to student learning, how do you measure the success of your academic program?

 Select outcomes that are important, that you and your colleagues care about, and that you would like to understand better.

-Select the level of student (e.g., fourth-year undergrad; second year grad) that will provide the best measure of each learning outcome.
+Select the level of students (e.g., fourth-year undergrad; second-year grad) that will provide the best measure of each learning outcome.
 Be clear about the cognitive level that you expect of those students.

 Student learning outcomes and program outcomes bring specificity to the program mission and goals.